Emma Azalia Hackley: Career and education

 In Paris, she studied under Jean de Reszke, a well-known opera singer and vocal coach in 1905 and 1906.
-She trained artists such as Roland Hayes, Marian Anderson, and R. Nathaniel Dett.
+She trained artists such as Roland Hayes, Marian Anderson, R. Nathaniel Dett and Isabele Taliaferro Spiller.

 Hackley wrote newspaper and magazine articles and short books.
 She gave lectures at churches, colleges, and schools throughout the United States and Canada.
 Hackley raised funds by holding benefit concerts, which was used to provide foreign scholarships for African American classical musicians.

 In 1912, she formed the Vocal Normal Institute in Chicago, Illinois, which operated until 1916.
 She had intended for it to be her headquarters and a central location for the school that she could return to between her tours.
 Instead it put a strain on her.
 As a result, her health began to decline.

 She gathered recommendations that she had made during her lecture tours for Black woman to succeed.
 In 1916, Hackley published The Colored Girl Beautiful, a "how to" on becoming a refined African American lady.
 She defined beauty, duty, and career and leadership opportunities for black women.
 She was described as one of W. E. B. Du Bois's Talented Tenth by Lois Brevard, her biographer.

 She was driven by a philosophy to uplift people, which she did by delivering lectures inspired by the 19th-century New Thought spiritual movement.
 She also enjoyed giving music lessons to large audiences.
 Juanita Karpf wrote the book Performing Racial Uplift: E. Azalia Hackley and African American Activism in the Post-Bellum to Pre-Harlem Era.